jundalisay/superb/content/en/research/sarkar/yogic-treatments/tuberculosis.md

-+++
+---
-title= "Natural Remedies for Tuberculosis" description= "Tuberculosis germs are present in almost all human bodies.
-As long as the strength of the blood and vitality of the human body remain normal, tuberculosis germs cannot do any harm." image= "/photos/med/tb.jpg" linkb= "/research/sarkar/yogic-treatments/syphilis" linkbtext= "Syphilis" linkf= "/research/sarkar/yogic-treatments/ulcer" linkftext= "Ulcer"
+title: "Natural Remedies for Tuberculosis"
+description: "Tuberculosis germs are present in almost all human bodies.
+As long as the strength of the blood and vitality of the human body remain normal, tuberculosis germs cannot do any harm"
-+++
+image: "/photos/med/tb.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms